rougier/from-python-to-numpy/book/preface.rst

 Code
 ++++

-The code is license under the `OSI-approved BSD 2-Clause License <LICENSE-code.txt>`_
+The code is license under the `OSI-approved BSD 2-Clause License
+<LICENSE-code.txt>`_.

 .. --- Links ------------------------------------------------------------------